Is It Safe to Travel to Istanbul During War? Let’s Talk Honestly

 🔹 EkoTürk – Remarkable drop in crime rates, says Istanbul Governor

-So if safety is on your mind, you can feel confident: Travelling to Istanbul in 2025 offers a safe and enjoyable experience!
+So if safety is on your mind, you can feel confident: traveling to Istanbul in 2026 continues to offer a safe, enjoyable, and worry-free experience.

 Life Goes On: What’s Istanbul Like Right Now?